 Ligament Injury Treatment in NYC

 Often resulting from the physical demands on the body by athletic activity, ligament tears are serious injuries that can sideline an athlete for weeks.
-Only an orthopedic surgeon, such as Dr. Haar, can accurately diagnose and treat a torn ligament, and therefore, one should be consulted when a ligament tear is suspected.
+Only an orthopaedic surgeon, such as Dr. Haar, can accurately diagnose and treat a torn ligament, and therefore, one should be consulted when a ligament tear is suspected.

 Ligaments are strong bands of tissue that stabilize the bones of a joint while still allowing a limited range of motion.
 Ligaments are similar to tendons in that each are connective tissues; however, while tendons connect muscles to bones, ligaments connect bone to bone.